loglizzy/rbx-animation-lib/README.md

 # rbx-animation-lib
 Play any animation in game with any executor.

-Credits to the guy who made the [KeyframeSequence to Animation converter](https://devforum.roblox.com/t/keyframesequance-to-animation-v4/3137384).
+Thanks to the guy who made the [KeyframeSequence to Animation converter](https://devforum.roblox.com/t/keyframesequance-to-animation-v4/3137384).

 # Example
 Using an punch animation.